-- You must be available to sign in your non-overnight visitor/guest when he arrives.
+- You must be available to sign in your non-overnight visitor/guest when he arrives and throughout his stay

 - All individuals not currently residing in University Housing are to be signed in with the guard in the lobby and must present valid photo identification to University personnel upon request.
 University faculty and staff are permitted on dormitory floors only if they have a direct responsibility to be there (i.e. housekeeping, maintenance, housing, etc.) or if they are signed in as a guest by a student in housing or accompanied by security.

-A college-age man may stay overnight as your guest in University Housing under the following conditions:
+A male visitor who is at least 16 years old may stay overnight as your guest in University Housing under the following conditions:

 - You find a student who gives permission for your guest to use his bed; check with the roommate to make sure he is willing to have a guest.